- BFF Home

 - RSS Feed

 Ecclesiastes 2:1-11: 'The Pursuit of Pleasure,' part 1 of 4 on a study of The Pursuit of Pleasure, helps outline what Solomon is saying in Ecclesiastes 2:1-11 applies to our lives and those around us.
 What are you pursuing in life?

 From the very beginning of Job we are called to think about what a great person is like.
+What things are most important to him or her?
 It might not be a topic that we openly discuss with Pleasure?
 Relationships?
 Entertainment?
 Accomplishment?
 Sex?

 These are just a few of the things that people feel are important to their lives.
 When something becomes very important to them, they make it a priority and shape their lives around it.
 We cannot understand people or ourselves until we begin to understand what drives them and guides them in the decisions that they make in life.
 One man who worked a minimum wage job owed people money and kept borrowing from others, but thought his monthly hundred plus dollar cable television bill important enough to keep it.
 Why?
 What drove him to make such decisions?
 How could he be helped?
 We might not have this problem, but one will be most surprised to see that all of life runs a similar pattern.

 Those who seek pleasure have a belief that feeling excited is very important to life.
 Those that focus on relationships believe that feeling loved or belonging is essential to a happy life.
 Those who favor entertainment like the sense of amusement it gives them.
 Those who like accomplishing things like the pleasure of feeling successful.
 Those who focus on sex like the erotic feelings involved.